California's San Bernardino seeks job, service cuts while in bankruptcy

 San Bernardino is the third Californian city to file for bankruptcy protection since June, following Stockton and Mammoth Lakes.
 Analysts believe more cities will likely follow given the severity of California’s budget crisis.

-When San Bernardino, a city of about 210,000 people 65 miles east of Los Angeles, filed for Chapter 9 bankruptcy protection on August 1, it cited a $45.8 million budget deficit and a general fund - used to pay its employees and fund other essential services - essentially depleted.
+When San Bernardino, a city of about 210,000 people 65 miles (105 km) east of Los Angeles, filed for Chapter 9 bankruptcy protection on Aug.
+1, it cited a $45.8 million budget deficit and a general fund - used to pay its employees and fund other essential services - essentially depleted.

 The city has been without an official operating budget for this fiscal year.
 It approved a short-term emergency plan last month that expires in four weeks.